makerdao/mips/MIP84/MIP84.md

 **MIP84c6: Modify the Collateralization Ratio of the Protocol-Owned Vault Emulation** Defines the ability to modify the POVE Debt Ceiling calculation.

-**MIP84c7: DssKiln parameters**
+**MIP84c7: DssKiln Parameters**
 Defines the DssKiln parameters used to do recurring purchases of POVE collateral.

 **MIP84c8: Modify the DssKiln Parameters**
-Defines the ability to modify the DssKiln parameters
+Defines the ability to modify the DssKiln parameters.

 **MIP84c9: Protocol Surplus and the Emulated Surplus Buffer Upper Limit** Defines the relationship between the protocol's surplus and the POVE's buffer.